cocoa-xu/reinterpret_cast/README.md

 4194304 = fraction_field
 ```

-But for the same `NAN` but in little-endian, we see `0x0000_C0FF` (`<<0, 0, 192, 255>>`), and the bitstring for that is
+For the same `NAN` but in little-endian, we see `0x0000_C0FF` (`<<0, 0, 192, 255>>`), and the bitstring for that is

 ```
 0b00000000_00000000_11000000_11111111
 ```

-Therefore, when you try to match the in Elixir using the following statement, you will end up with wrong values
+Therefore, when you try to match it in Elixir using the following statement, you will end up with wrong values

 ```elixir
 << fraction_field::23, exponent_field::8, sign::1 >> = << 0, 0, 192, 255 >>